 How long does it take for my glasses to be ready?

-If your glasses are done by Merrimack Vision Care directly, your glasses should be ready in anywhere from one hour to five business days (depending on the complexity of your Rx).
+If your glasses are done by MVC Eye Care directly, your glasses should be ready in anywhere from one hour to five business days (depending on the complexity of your Rx).
 Sometimes your insurance may require us to use the insurance company’s optical lab.
 In this case, the ins co. lab will dictate the turnaround time you should expect.

 How much will my eyeglasses cost?